wookdev/munged-org/rofl/sinking-feeling.md

 (etc), and then ftp was willing to play ball.
-Then we recovered the contents of /bin across the ether (it's amazing how much you come to miss ls after just a few, short hours), and selected files from /etc. The key file was /etc/rrestore, with which we recovered /dev from the dump tape, and the rest is history.</p>
+Then we recovered the contents of /bin across the ether (it's amazing how much you come to miss ls after just a few, short hours), and selected files from /etc. The key file was /etc/rrestore, with which we recovered /dev from the dump tape, and the rest is history.

 Now, you're asking yourself (as I am), what's the moral of this story?
 Well, for one thing, you must always remember the immortal words, DON'T PANIC.
 Our initial reaction was to reboot the machine and try everything as single user, but it's unlikely it would have come up without /etc/init and /bin/sh.
-Rational thought saved us from this one.</p>
+Rational thought saved us from this one.

 The next thing to remember is that UNIX tools really can be put to unusual purposes.
-Even without my gnuemacs, we could have survived by using, say, /usr/bin/grep as a substitute for /bin/cat.</p>
+Even without my gnuemacs, we could have survived by using, say, /usr/bin/grep as a substitute for /bin/cat.

 And the final thing is, it's amazing how much of the system you can delete without it falling apart completely.
 Apart from the fact that nobody could login (/bin/login?), and most of the useful commands had gone, everything else seemed normal.
-Of course, some things can't stand life without say /etc/termcap, or /dev/kmem, or /etc/utmp, but by and large it all hangs together.</p>
+Of course, some things can't stand life without say /etc/termcap, or /dev/kmem, or /etc/utmp, but by and large it all hangs together.

 I shall leave you with this question: if you were placed in the same situation, and had the presence of mind that always comes with hindsight, could you have got out of it in a simpler or easier way?
-Answers on a postage stamp to:</p>
+Answers on a postage stamp to:

 Mario Wolczko